 We are all limited to 1440 minutes each day and need to spend some of them sleeping.
 You also need time to do enjoyable things, which means you shouldn’t plan to spend all of your non-working hours cleaning house.

 Do you only have a half-hour each weekday but plenty of time on the weekends?
 You’ll want to create a schedule that allows you to deal with your two most important rooms in your available half-hour while scheduling the rest at the end of the week.

 Got an hour or more daily?
 Give your two essential rooms attention, then work on the rest of your home from the next most important places to the least.

 4. Pick your approach

-Are you a task-based or room-based cleaner?
+Are you a task-based or a room-based cleaner?
 Some people prefer the task-based approach, doing all of the dusting on one day, vacuuming the next, mopping floors on the third day, doing laundry the fourth, etc.

 Others — and I am one of them — prefer cleaning one room at a time.
-For me, vacuuming a house makes no visible difference if every room is still cluttered.
-I much prefer doing a weekly cleaning in each room — and I use my weekly printable cleaning checklists to guide me through it.
+For me, vacuuming a house makes no appreciable difference if every room is still cluttered.
+I prefer doing a weekly cleaning in each room — and I use my weekly printable cleaning checklists to guide me through it.